The Amex Hilton business card is worth more than the annual fee – Here’s why

 It always makes sense to weigh the monetary benefits versus what you’re paying each year for your credit card.
 For example, if you know that your card offers a $300 travel credit and a $200 credit for groceries (I don’t know if this card exists, but if it does, I want it) and the annual fee is $450, that’s easy math.
 You’ll probably want to apply for that card.

 So let’s outline the benefits of the Hilton business credit card.
-There’s a relatively small annual fee of $95 (see rates and fees) and in return you’ll receive a welcome bonus of 150,000 Hilton Honors Bonus Points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
-Plus, earn a $150 statement credit after your first purchase on the Hilton Surpass Card within your first 3 months.
+There’s a relatively small annual fee of $95 (see rates and fees) and in return you’ll receive a welcome bonus of up to 180,000 bonus points.
+Earn 130,000 bonus points after you spend $2,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn an additional 50,000 Hilton Honors bonus points after you spend a total of $10,000 in purchases on the card in the first six months.
 This Hilton credit card comes with Gold Hilton status, which gets you free breakfast, 80% bonus base points and your fifth night free on award stays.
+Enrollment required for select benefits.